menu

 Tully is a tiny village located in the state of New York.
 With a population of 896 people and just one neighborhood, Tully is the 780th largest community in New York.
-Much of the housing stock in Tully was built prior to World War II, making it one of the older and more historic villages in the country.
+Tully has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Tully is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Tully is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Tully who work in sales jobs (19.32%), teaching (10.66%), and healthcare (8.65%).

-As is often the case in a small village, Tully doesn't have a public transportation system that people use for their commute.
+Tully is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Tully in 2022 was $40,881, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $163,524 for a family of four.
 However, Tully contains both very wealthy and poor people as well.